JohnGaltJD/Solo-Olympus/HOSTING.md

 1. Use a computer that can stay on consistently
 2. Install a web server like Apache or Nginx
 3. Configure the web server to serve your project files
-4. For local network access only: Access via local IP (e.g., `http://192.168.1.100`)
+4. For local network access only: Access via local IP (e.g., `http://192.168.1.100/login.html`)
 5. For external access: Configure port forwarding on your router and use a dynamic DNS service

+## UI Update Considerations

+The application now features a modernized UI with a dedicated login page.
+When hosting, keep these points in mind:

+- The entry point is now `login.html` rather than `index.html`
+- CSS files include a new `tailwind.css` file that provides utility classes
+- Make sure all files are uploaded, including any new images
+- The app is now more responsive and should work well on all device sizes
+- For the best experience, use a modern browser that supports CSS Grid and Flexbox

 ## Data Persistence Considerations

-The Family Mount Olympus Bank now uses Firebase Firestore for data storage, which means:
+The Mount Olympus Treasury uses Firebase Firestore for data storage, which means:

 - Data is stored in the cloud and can be accessed from any device
 - All family members can use the same account from different devices